 Conclusion

 The BD-rate results provided by Mediatek in I0168 are confirmed by this cross-check.
 However, we found a mismatch in the CABAC initialization context between source codes provided and proposed CD changes of JCTVC-I0168.
-This mismatch should be easily corrected by the authors of JCTVC-I0168.
+This mismatch was corrected in the revised version of the CD text.

 References